On the Unprovability of Circuit Size Bounds in Intuitionistic $\mathsf{S}^1_2$: Introduction

 We show that \emph{worst-case} \emph{fixed-polynomial size} lower bounds against \emph{co-nondeterministic} circuits for a language in $\mathsf{NP}$ cannot be established in $\mathrm{IS}^1_2$ \citep{DBLP:conf/coco/Buss86a}, the intuitionistic analogue of Buss's theory $\mathsf{S}^1_2$ \citep{Buss}.
 This unconditional result addresses aspects (A) and (B) highlighted above, in the setting of intuitionistic bounded arithmetic.\footnote{Note that showing the unprovability of fixed-polynomial size lower bounds is stronger than showing the unprovability of super-polynomial size lower bounds.} We also remark that the lower bound we consider, which is weaker than $\NP \not\subset \coNP/\poly$, is implied by the widely believed conjecture that $\PH$ does not collapse.
 On the other hand, we are not aware of any standard assumption that implies the strong two-sided error average-case lower bounds for $\NP$ against subexponential-size co-nondeterministic circuits considered in previous unprovability results \cite{DBLP:conf/stoc/PichS21,LO23}.

 A natural question is whether one can also unconditionally show that lower bounds against deterministic circuits (instead of co-nondeterministic circuits) are unprovable in $\mathsf{IS}^1_2$, which corresponds to Item (C) in the discussion above.
-As we explain in \Cref{sec:lb_det}, for some formalizations of this lower bound statement, unprovability in $\mathsf{IS}^1_2$ yields unprovability in the stronger theory $\mathsf{S}^1_2$, an observation that first appeared in Ghasemloo and Pich \citep{ghasemloo2013note}.
+This question is particularly interesting in light of the existence of non-trivial lower bounds that \emph{are} provable in $\mathsf{IS}^1_2$.
+For instance, it is possible to show in $\mathsf{IS}^1_2$ that the parity function on $n$ input bits requires Boolean formulas of size $\Omega(n^{3/2})$, which is a consequence of its provability in $\mathsf{S}^1_2$ \citep{DBLP:conf/innovations/CarmosinoKKOT25} and a conservation result \citep[Theorem 3.17]{DBLP:journals/jsyml/Avigad00}.
+As we explain in more detail in \Cref{sec:lb_det}, for some formalizations of lower bound statements against deterministic circuits, unprovability in $\mathsf{IS}^1_2$ yields unprovability in the stronger theory $\mathsf{S}^1_2$, an observation that first appeared in Ghasemloo and Pich \citep{ghasemloo2013note}.
 We believe that this connection further motivates the investigation of the unprovability of complexity lower bounds in intuitionistic theories.

 Next, we provide more details about our results and formalizations.

 \paragraph*{Formalizations.} Fix a polynomial-time nondeterministic machine $M$.
 Given $n_0 \in \mathbb{N}$ and a size-bound $s \colon \mathbb{N} \to \mathbb{N}$ that is sufficiently time-constructive and satisfies $n \leq s(n) \leq 2^n$, we consider a sentence $\mathsf{LB}^{\mathsf{exp}}(M,s,n_0)$ stating that:\footnote{Note that $n\in\Log\Log$ essentially means that bounded quantifiers refer to objects of length $2^{O(n)}$; similarly, $n\in\Log$ means that bounded quantifiers refer to objects of length $\poly(n)$.
 For a formal definition, see \Cref{sec:prelim_intuitionistic}.}